Boyloso/iStock / Getty Images Plus via Getty Images

 How to survive pregnancy without caffeine

 Once you find out you’re pregnant, one of the first changes to your usual routine might be skipping that second (or third, or fourth…) cup of coffee.
-Most experts recommend limiting your caffeine intake to less than 200 mg a day (which is about one or two small cups of coffee), since this amount doesn’t pose a risk to pregnancy and the effects of larger amounts are unknown.
+Most experts recommend limiting your caffeine intake to less than 200 mg a day (which is about one or two small cups of coffee).
 But do you usually start the afternoon with a venti latte?
-Or order soda every time you go to a restaurant?
-Then you probably weren’t terribly excited to hear about these recommendations.
+Or grab a pre-workout beverage?
+Then, you probably aren’t terribly excited to hear about these recommendations.
 But fear not!
-There are a lot of healthy and delicious alternatives.
+There are a lot of energizing and delicious alternatives.

 Caffeine alternatives

 • Tea: The benefits of tea have been widely appreciated for centuries – it comes in lots of delicious varieties, tends to have a soothing effect, and has great health benefits, including improving mental alertness.
-Be careful in your selection though, since teas like green or black tea can contain just as much caffeine as coffee.
-Look for caffeine-free herbal varieties if you want to skip caffeine entirely.
+Be careful in your selection, though, since teas like green or black tea do contain lower amounts of caffeine.
+Look for caffeine-free varieties if you want to skip caffeine entirely.

-• Sparkling water: If you want the kick of carbonation without all the artificial sweeteners, sparkling water is a great way to stay hydrated and wake yourself up.
+• Sparkling water: If you want a kick of carbonation without any caffeine, sparkling water is a great way to stay hydrated and wake yourself up.

-• Hydrate: If you’ve gotten eight hours of sleep (one can hope!) that’s eight hours your body has gone without consuming any water.
+• Hydrate: If you’ve gotten eight hours of sleep (one can hope!), that’s eight hours your body has gone without consuming any water.
 A lot of morning drowsiness can be linked to dehydration.
-Try drinking a tall glass of water first thing in the morning, you might be surprised by how alert you feel.
-When you are hydrating, avoid sugary beverages like soda, sports drinks, and some juices.
+Try drinking a tall glass of water as you make your way through your morning routine, you might be surprised by how alert you feel.

 Energy, the natural way

 In addition to changing the way you eat and drink, continue to get regular exercise to keep you energized.
-Make sure you’re eating small meals throughout the day, and even if your cravings are calling out to a candy bar, try to reach for the healthier snack option as much as possible.
-If you feel absolutely exhausted around the clock, talk to your healthcare provider because you might need a blood test to look for thyroid problems.
-Take advantage of natural energizers throughout your pregnancy, and you’ll have no problem keeping up the stamina to support your growing baby.
+Make sure you’re eating small meals and snacks throughout the day and adding protein where you can.
+If you feel absolutely exhausted around the clock, talk to your healthcare provider.
+Many pregnant people have changing levels of iron, thyroid hormone and more that can drastically impact how you feel.
+Take advantage of free moments to stretch or nap, and you’ll have no problem keeping up the stamina to support your growing baby.

 Read more